Inside Ted Cruz’s last-ditch battle to keep Trump in power

 “It was a very dangerous proposal, and, you know, could very easily have put us into territory where we got to the inauguration and there was not a president,” Rep. Liz Cheney (R-Wyo.), a Jan.
 6 committee member, said earlier this year on the podcast “Honestly.”
 “And I think that Senator Cruz knew exactly what he was doing.
 I think that Senator Cruz is somebody who knows what the Constitution calls for, knows what his duties and obligations are, and was willing, frankly, to set that aside.”

 The Jan.
-6 committee’s investigators have recently focused on Eastman’s efforts to pressure Vice President Mike Pence to declare Trump the winner, but there has been little public notice that Cruz and Eastman have known each other since they clerked together 27 years ago for then-U.S. Appeals Court Judge J. Michael Luttig.
+6 committee’s investigators have recently focused on Eastman’s efforts to pressure Pence to declare Trump the winner, but there has been little public notice that Cruz and Eastman have known each other since they clerked together 27 years ago for then-U.S. Appeals Court Judge J. Michael Luttig.
 Cruz’s proposal ran on a parallel track to Eastman’s memos.

 Luttig told The Post that he believes that Cruz — who once said that Luttig was “like a father to me” — played a paramount role in the events leading to Jan.
 6.